Inscrições por Executivo

 1. Personal Computers and Mobile Devices

-• Peripheral Connectivity: USB interfaces are integrated into PCs and mobile devices through PCB design, allowing connection to various peripherals such as mice, keyboards, printers, scanners, and external hard drives.
+• Peripheral Connectivity: USB interfaces are integrated into PCs and mobile devices through PCB design, allowing connection to various peripherals such as mice, keyboards, impressoras, scanners, and external hard drives.
 These devices communicate with the computer for data transfer and control.

 • Data Transfer: USB interfaces support high-speed data transfer, meeting the demand for quick data exchange between PCs and mobile devices.
 Whether for file transfer, video streaming, or audio transmission, USB interfaces provide a stable and reliable data channel.